-PKCE is configured with
+PKCE is configured with code_challenge_method=plain.

 Why this matters

-PKCE is configured with code_challenge_method=plain.
 The plain method sends the code_verifier itself as the code_challenge, so an attacker who intercepts the authorization request learns the verifier and PKCE provides no protection against authorization-code interception.

 Use code_challenge_method=S256: derive code_challenge = BASE64URL-NoPad(SHA256(code_verifier)) (RFC 7636 §4.2).
 S256 is mandatory for clients that can compute SHA-256.